Two Kooks » ALL RECIPES » Dessert Recipes » Chocolate Toffee With Hazelnuts

 Make Ahead

-• The chocolate toffee can be stored in an airtight container or ziploc bag for a few weeks – or in the freezer for much longer.
+The chocolate toffee can be stored in an airtight container or ziploc bag at room temperature, in the fridge, or in the freezer (see recipe notes).

 Chocolate toffee stacked on board with hazelnuts f